learning-zone/html-basics/notes/HTML5.md

 * Make favicon.ico Small and Cacheable

 * Avoid Empty Image src

-#### Q. How does the browser rendering engine work?

-In order to render content the browser has to go through a series of steps:

-* Document Object Model(DOM)

-* CSS object model(CSSOM)

-* Render Tree

-* Layout

-* Paint.

-#### Q. What is the DOM?
-How does the DOM work?
-Explain in as much detail as possible.

-The DOM (Document Object Model) is a cross-platform API that treats HTML and XML documents as a tree structure consisting of nodes.
-These nodes (such as elements and text nodes) are objects that can be programmatically manipulated and any visible changes made to them are reflected live in the document.
-In a browser, this API is available to JavaScript where DOM nodes can be manipulated to change their styles, contents, placement in the document, or interacted with through event listeners.

-* The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.

-* The DOM is constructed progressively in the browser as a page loads, which is why scripts are often placed at the bottom of a page, in the <head> with a defer attribute, or inside a DOMContentLoaded event listener.
-Scripts that manipulate DOM nodes should be run after the DOM has been constructed to avoid errors.

-* document.getElementById() and document.querySelector() are common functions for selecting DOM nodes.

-* Setting the innerHTML property to a new value runs the string through the HTML parser, offering an easy way to append dynamic HTML content to a node.

 #### Q. Comparision of browsers like Chrome, Firefox, Internet explorer, Safari etc
 * Chrome: